New security challenges…and how to fight them

-Cyber criminals are constantly getting more sophisticated and adept.
+Cyber criminals are constantly getting more sophisticated and adept at what they do.

 Cyber criminals are scanning and testing your company all the time.
-But they no longer use the doors or windows.
-They have ways to look like your staff or suppliers; they’re already inside your office before you’ve shut and locked the doors!
+They no longer use the doors or windows.
+They have ways of looking like your staff or suppliers; they’re already inside your office before you’ve shut and locked the doors!

 As the owner of the business, you can’t be responsible for all the technical details.
-But you can, and must, be able to ask the right questions of the people responsible for security—and stay on top of them.
+But you can, and must, ask the right questions and hold those who are responsible to account.
 We recommend you ask your IT team or suppliers four simple questions:

-- Who on the exec team is accountable for our security and risk strategy?
-When was the last time we reviewed and tested our security?
+- Who on the Board is accountable for our security and risk strategy?
+When was the last time we reviewed and tested it?

 - Are our security systems up to date and comprehensive?
 How do we know they’re up to date?
 Do we have assessments or accreditations?

-- Does staff—and that includes the CEO—get regularly trained in cyber security and social engineering?
+- Does my staff (including the Board and the CEO!) get regularly trained in cyber security and social engineering?
 Have we ever tested that knowledge?

 Most successful attacks use tried, tested and simple methods.
 The reason they’re successful is because companies have forgotten to get the basics right.

-If you could use a reminder on how to nail down the basics, we have a 13-point list of simple key steps a non-technical board member can take right now.
+If you’d like a reminder of the basics, we recommend you follow our 13-point list of simple key steps a non-technical board member can take right now.

-Also see our Cyber Security Knowledge Center, which includes more plain-English content related to this topic.
+Also see our Cyber Security Knowledge Centre which includes more content related to this topic.